scotty-web/scotty/README.md

 ## Examples

-See /basic.hs to see Scotty in action:
+Run /basic.hs to see Scotty in action:

 ```bash
 runghc examples/basic.hs
 ```
 `Setting phasers to stun... (port 3000) (ctrl-c to quit)`

+Then interact with the server with curl or a browser:

 ```bash
 curl localhost:3000